RTSP: The Real-Time Streaming Protocol Explained (Update)

 RTSP vs. Alternative Ingest Formats

-If you’re looking to swap out RTSP for a proven alternative, RTMP is the most popular protocol used for first-mile contribution today.
+RTMP is the most popular protocol used for first-mile contribution.
+It is a proven alternative to RTSP.
 In fact, a whopping 76.6% of respondents to our 2021 Video Streaming Latency Report indicated that they use RTMP for ingest.

 As shown below, Web Real-Time Communications (WebRTC) and SRT are also popular formats, with only 18.6% of content distributors today relying on RTSP.